Freestyle Rules and Scoring

 Freestyle Field Setup and Procedures

 The freestyle field will consist of an open area of at least 30 yards by 50 yards.
-It will have an entrance and exit area that MUST be used by all competitors during the competition.
-The entry will be in the corner to the left of the judges, and the exit will be in the corner to the right of the judges.
-A leash runner will make sure your leash is waiting at the exit gate.
-A tent for shade and water will be available at the entry gate.
-Water will also be provided at the exit gate.
-Each competitor is expected to report to the entry gate when they are "on deck" and the next competitor up.
-Please do everything possible to ensure you are at the entry gate before the round ahead of you is done, to ensure the event flows smoothly.
+It will have an entrance and exit area that should be used by all competitors during the competition.
+Each competitor is expected to report to the on deck area when they are announced to be "on deck" and the next competitor up.
+Please do everything possible to ensure you are at the proper area before the round ahead of you is done, to ensure the event flows smoothly.

 Freestyle routines have a time limit of 120 seconds, or two minutes.
 Time will start when the first disc is released in an obvious throwing manner.
 Once time has begun, countdown of time remaining will be given at one minute, 30 seconds, 10 seconds, and time.
 Each team must perform for at least 90 seconds after time begins for their round to be scored and counted.
 Competitors are strongly encouraged to limit their pre-routines to less than 15 seconds.